 Southern Co.
-(SO) expects to pour the first “nuclear concrete” for its $14 billion atomic construction project in October, a milestone it can reach only if federal regulators condense into two months a license amendment review that normally takes about a year.
+(SO:US) expects to pour the first “nuclear concrete” for its $14 billion atomic construction project in October, a milestone it can reach only if federal regulators condense into two months a license amendment review that normally takes about a year.

 Southern, based in Atlanta, Georgia, told the Georgia Public Service Commission in a report today that it “has a high degree of confidence” the U.S. Nuclear Regulatory Commission will approve a change the company sought earlier earlier this year to its construction license at Plant Vogtle, 26 miles (42 kilometers) southeast of Augusta, Georgia.